dr-dark-flames/python-2024-game/README.md

-# 2048-In-Python
+# 2048 in Python
-Learn how to code the 2048 game in Python with Pygame!
+Built the 2048 game in Python with Pygame!